A5H1Q/Goods-Location-Manager-CSVBased-/README.md

-# Goods-Location-Manager-CSVBased-
+# CSV-Based Goods Location Manager
-A Non-Profit Simple Software To Manage Location of Goods By Search, Insert, Modify and Delete data stored in a *.csv File
+A simple C++ utility to track location of goods and perform a variety of operations including search, insertion, updation & deletion of data stored in a *.csv file

-(portable standalone .exe file | Windows-10)
-written in c & c++
+(portable standalone .exe file | Windows) written in c++ (Imgui)

 Theme: Asteroid